Subcultures and Sundance

 Posted in News Story

 March 17, 2014—When Lauren Cioffi (C’10) arrived on the Hilltop as a first-year, she had international relations on her mind.
 It’s what drew the Southern California native to Georgetown, but she quickly realized it wasn’t for her.
-She wanted more doing, less talking, and examinations of policy and procedure didn’t hold her interest.
+She wanted more doing, and less talking, and examinations of policy and procedure didn’t hold her interest.

 So she took a year off to recalibrate.
 Independent film had always intrigued Cioffi, so she hustled to get jobs doing anything she could on a film set.
 Her pluck and initiative led her to work as a production assistant on three independent films.